pkielblock/beecrowd/README.md

 ## URI Platform
 * Repository for studies at URI.
-* C Language at the moment.
+* C and PHP at the moment.